junco-launcher/.github/profile/README.md

 # Junco Launcher

+> **IMPORTANT: This project is paused for the foreseeable future due to issues accessing Microsoft OAuth tokens for Minecraft.**

 **Mine Smarter with Junco**

 Launch Minecraft with vanilla, Forge, or Fabric support.
 Add mods with one click and convert your worlds to servers effortlessly.